Duplex · Triplex · Fourplex · Plexes and small income properties

 Triplex

-Three units inspected individually, plus all shared systems and fire safety.
+Three units inspected individually, plus visible shared systems and observable fire-safety elements (smoke alarms, visible fire separation, exits — not a code-compliance certification).

 Custom quote